-As part of a recent webinar we ran, our Solutions Architect, Andrew Jolly, explained how the relationship and permissions work between a Microsoft Team and its underlying SharePoint Site.
+As part of a webinar we ran, our Solutions Architect, Andrew Jolly, wonderfully explained how the relationship between Microsoft Teams and SharePoint permissions work together.
 The webinar was a huge success, but the real winners were the fantastic diagrams Andrew created to demonstrate his points.

 Below we have shared these diagrams along with Andrew’s annotations to explain the relationships between a Team, its SharePoint Site, the role of the Microsoft Group and SharePoint Groups in facilitating access.
 Enjoy!